quangtien0101/Infosec-journey/HTB-Writeup/Laboratory/Writeup.md

 ### References:
 - https://hackerone.com/reports/827052

-We have an arbitrary file read by moving an issues (with the payload in the description) from one project to another.
+We have an arbitrary file read by moving an issue (with the payload in the description) from one project to another.

-This can be turn into a RCE by reading the secret key, and then use a deserialize attack on the cookie.
+This can be turned into a RCE by reading the secret key, and then use a deserialize attack on the cookie.

 - Create two projects
 - Add an issue with the following description: